0ax1/MPI-Checker/README.md

 See the [tests folder](https://github.com/0ax1/MPI-Checker/tree/master/tests).

 ## Limitations
-- Point to point communication must be enclosed within the scope of a translation unit.
+- MPI related logic must be enclosed within the scope of a translation unit.
   This stems from the general limitation of Clang's Static Analyzer to analyze one translation unit in isolation.
 - Unreachable calls can only be detected if caused by blocking MPI calls.
-The reason for this is that point to point schema validation can only be achieved by non path sensitive (ast) analysis while request var usage must be checked path sensitive.
+The reason for this is that point-to-point schema validation is currently achieved by non path sensitive (ast) analysis while request var usage must be checked path sensitive.
 So deadlocks caused by waits can not be detected.
-- There can't be any assumptions made at compile time about `MPI_Waitany` and `MPI_Waitsome` since their effect depends on what is done at runtime.
-Because of that they are not taken into account.
+- There can't be any assumptions made at compile time about `MPI_Waitany` and `MPI_Waitsome`, since their effect depends on what is done at runtime.
+Because of that, they are not taken into account.
-- Rank variables initialized in another translation unit cannot be detected.
 - The analysis is limited to C. Analyzing C++ code is currently not supported.